jamesdeal89/UniCare/README.md

 Our project is based on BAC-IN's brief to create a Recovery Chatbot in order to give people struggling with addiction an AI assistant they can talk to if they don't want to immediately seek proffessional human help; idea being that someone may feel more comfortable to make the 'first step' towards recovery via an inanimate chatbot.

-During early devlopment, we faced issues in communications with BAC-IN and later learned our project co-ordinator on their end was sadly made redundant.
-This affected our development of the project severely
+During early development, we faced issues in communications with BAC-IN and later learned our industry supervisor was sadly made redundant.
+This affected our initial development of the project.

 Nonetheless we worked closely with our academic supervisor to see if we could continue with BAC-IN in some capacity, or contine 'in-house' with the medical department.
-We overall came to the decision that an inhouse project leaning more towards catering for student's wellbeing would be ideal.
-We decided on UniCare - an app designed to target welfare while maintaining the original chatbot function.
+We ended up coming to the decision that an in-house project that leant more towards catering for student's wellbeing would be ideal.
+We decided on **UniCare** - an iOS and Android app designed to target welfare while maintaining the original chatbot function.

 ## Project Contributors